 In the region of Banyuwangi, East Java, Indonesia, resides Kawah Ijen Crater, a truly extraordinary spectacle.
 This mountain contains two of the most striking and unusual natural phenomenons on Earth; one of the planet's last active sulphuric volcanos and the world's largest acidic caldera lake, filled with steaming cyan water corrosive enough to dissolve metal.

-Mount Ijen is infamous for producing electric-blue glowing lava, one of the most alien sights on our entire planet.
-These enchanting blue infernos are only visible during the dead of night, the unique colouration of these flames is a byproduct from the tons of burning liquid sulphur erupting from the belly of the superheated fumarole volcano, bursting out of the ground to illuminate the otherworldly landscapes of this ancient caldera in a supernatural toxic glow.
+Mount Ijen is infamous for producing electric-blue glowing lava, one of the most alien sights on our planet.
+These enchanting blue infernos are only visible during the dead of night, the unique colouration of these flames is a byproduct from the tons of burning liquid sulphur erupting from the belly of the superheated fumarole volcano, bursting out of the ground to illuminate the otherworldly landscapes of this ancient caldera in a supernatural glow.

 What makes Kawah Ijen so remarkable is the way mankind has made use of this inhospitable mountain.
 The crystallised mineral sulphur extracted from Mt.
 Ijen is used to produce many products within the chemical and pharmaceutical industries; including matches, fertiliser, batteries, fireworks, detergents, vulcanised rubber, beauty products, and the bleaching of sugar.

 The sulphur miners of Mt.
 Ijen are some of the bravest and hardest working men in the world.
 They are the humble lords of this inhospitable land.
 A hardened squadron of three-hundred miners operate inside the heart of this active sulphuric volcano, risking their lives collecting and transporting the "devil's gold" in immensely hazardous and unpredictable conditions.